OnlpLab/NEMO/README.md

 ```bash
 python ncrf_main.py --config <path_to_config> --device <gpu_device_number>
 ```
-4. For more information please consult [NCRF++](https://github.com/jiesutd/NCRFpp) documentation.
+4. For more information, please consult [NCRF++](https://github.com/jiesutd/NCRFpp) documentation.

 ## Evaluation
 To evaluate your predictions against gold use the [ne_evaluate_mentions.py](./ne_evaluate_mentions.py) script.
 Evaluation looks for exact match of string and entity category, but is slightly different than the standard CoNLL2003 evaluation commonly used for NER.
-The reason is that predicted segmentation differs from gold, so positional indexes of sequence labels can't be used.
+The reason is that predicted segmentation differs from gold, so positional indexes of sequence labels cannot be used.
 What we do instead, is extract multi-sets of entity mentions and use set operations to compute precision, recall and F1-score.
 You can find more detailed discussion of evaluation in the NEMO<sup>2</sup> paper.

 To evaluate an output prediction file against a gold file use:
 ```bash